Cove.tool optimizes the process for selecting building products with embodied carbon in mind.

 How does cove.tool optimize for Embodied Carbon?

-Cove.tool has added embodied carbon as an optional property input in the Change Options page and as a new column category in the Optimization Tool.
+Cove.tool has added embodied carbon as an optional property input in the change option tabs as a new column category in the Optimization Tool.
 In the former users can add embodied carbon values for each product, and in the latter can analyze the embodied carbon in CO2e (tonnes) for each available bundle option.
 Read more about optimization here.

 What do I need to optimize for Embodied Carbon?